blockworks-foundation/mango-docs/litepaper.md

 * Fully cross-margined perpetual swaps and margin trading
 * Largely increases the number of spot markets that can be traded
-* Perpetual swaps will feature lower trading fees then spot markets
+* Perpetual swaps will feature lower trading fees than spot markets

 ****